LiaoYFBH/Paddle-ERNIE-RAG/README_EN.md

 This project is a high-performance Retrieval-Augmented Generation (RAG) system designed for complex academic papers and technical documents.
 Unlike traditional LangChain-based text splitting, this project deeply integrates the PaddleX (PP-StructureV3) intelligent document parsing engine, which can accurately recognize layout, tables, formulas, and images within PDFs.

 Combined with the powerful semantic understanding of Baidu ERNIE 4.5 and the Milvus vector database, it achieves "What You Ask Is What You Get" with precise citation sourcing.
-The system is deeply optimized for CPU environments and supports Local Offline Mode (Milvus Lite), allowing deployment without complex servers.
+The system supports Local Offline Mode (Milvus Lite), allowing deployment without complex servers.

 ## ✨ Key Features